-Portland-based Pink Feathers, aka Liz Anjos, is known for her electro-pop music influenced by everything from Hollywood nostalgia to girl groups of the 1960’s.
+Portland-based Pink Feathers, aka Liz Anjos, is known for her electro-pop music influenced by everything from old Hollywood film to 90s pop.
 She burst onto the scene in 2014 with her debut EP Invisible Lines, showcasing her shimmering vocals, savvy songwriting, and technical prowess.
 Now, with her sophomore effort Spring, Anjos digs deep into her musical roots to discover the beauty in ever-changing inspiration.

 Anjos, a natural musician, learned to play the piano and flute at a young age.
 As she blossomed into adolescence, Anjos picked up several more instruments along the way including guitar, mandolin, and violin.
 Enthralled by darlings of the mid-century such as Debbie Reynolds and Lesley Gore, and gutsy band-fronting powerhouses like Gwen Stefani and Shirley Manson, she knew intuitively that she was born an artist.